Milton Road Resident Parking Scheme

 As the review and signage improvement works are expected to take several months, the County Council will refund the cost of all Milton Road parking permits already purchased, including resident, temporary resident, tradesperson and visitor permits.
 Any new permit applications received before the work is completed will not be processed.

-• If you purchased Milton Road Permits (visitor, resident or tradesperson) on or after 2 February 2026, you will receive a full refund by the end of April 2026.
+- Milton Road Permits (visitor, resident or tradesperson) purchased on or after 2 February 2026, have received a full refund.

-• Resident Permits purchased before this date (for the previous Ascham scheme) will receive a pro-rata refund from when the scheme merged on 2 February 2026.
+- Resident Permits purchased before this date (for the previous Ascham scheme) will receive a pro-rata refund from when the scheme merged on 2 February 2026.
+Officers have contacted those residents directly.

 What happens next